The Difference between Financial Accounting and Managerial Accounting

 Most business owners don’t notice the difference between financial accounting and managerial accounting.
 Financial accounting involves aggregating accounting information into business financial statements.
 On the other hand, managerial accounting involves all internal processes that you use to account for business transactions.
 This article will focus on the differences between the financial accounting and managerial accounting in the following areas.

 The financial accounting is used to report the state of the entire business performance.
-It focuses on the general profits/losses, the financial position of a business at a given time, and more.
+It focuses on the general profits/losses, the financial position (Also see Non-profit Accounting – Statement of Financial Position) of a business at a given time, and more.
 Managerial accounting usually offers more detailed reports regarding profits by product, customer, demographic region, and more.

 Normally, financial accounting addresses effective valuation of liabilities and assets.
-Therefore, it is involved with revaluations, impairments, and more.
+Therefore, it is involved with revaluations, impairments (Also see Impairment versus Depreciation of Fixed Assets), and more.
 On the other hand, managerial accounting isn’t involved with the valuation of the assets and liabilities.
 Instead, it aims at revealing the productivity of each asset and determining why a particular liability is necessary.

 Financial accounting is concerned with the outcome of the system that your business has for generating profits.
 This implies that financial accounting doesn’t use the system.
 Instead, it uses the outcomes.
 For example, a financial accountant isn’t interested in the payment methods that your clients use.
-Instead, the accountant is interested in the value of goods sold or purchased.
+Instead, the accountant (Also see 5 Ways a competent Accountant will save your Business Money) is interested in the value of goods sold or purchased.

 Conversely, managerial accounting is concerned with the location of bottleneck operations and different ways of improving profits by solving any bottleneck issue that may occur.